Blue-Beaker/Skyblocker_RDFT/README.md

 - Configureable position and size for dungeon map
 - Waypoints feature optimized for skyblock
 - Add coords from chat to waypoints quickly
 - Wishing compass and Ancestral spade locator(Alpha but usable)
+######    Andestral spade locator is inaccurate because the spade draws curves instead of lines.
+However this can still be useful for digging multiple burrow chains at the same time.
 - Display HotM perk level as count
 - Hide spamming messages when mining in unbreakable area in crystal hollows
 - 1.8 Player hitbox